Alice Wosikowski: Life

-In July 1914 war was declared and Wilhelm Wosikowski was conscripted into the army.
+In July 1914, World War I was declared and Wilhelm Wosikowski was conscripted into the army.
 He was killed in France a few months later, in October.
-The small was pension Alice received was not sufficient for the family's needs and she needed to work.
+The small pension Alice received was not sufficient for the family's needs and she needed to work.
 However, the children were still small, so she was initially restricted to work that could be done at home.
 She also engaged in political women's and youth work.
 She was employed between 1915 and 1921 in welfare work for the municipality.
 At some point during 1921 she married her late husband's brother or cousin (sources differ).
 It was also in 1921 that she moved with her children to Hamburg.

 In Hamburg Alice Wosikowski became, like her new husband, a member of the recently launched Communist Party ("Kommunistische Partei Deutschlands" / KPD).
 Her new husband's work as a leading bargeman meant that he was relatively well paid: Alice no longer needed to work in order to survive.
 Managing their family home in the "Seumestrasse" ("Seume Street") was less than a full-time occupation, however, and she found time and energy for politics.
 She headed up the women's section in the District Leadership Team ("Bezirksleitung") of the party's important "Wasserkante" district (which included Hamburg).
 From 1927 till its formal dissolution in 1929/30 Alice Wosikowski served in succession to Maria Grünert as leader of the Hamburg district group of the Red Women's and Girl's League ("Rote Frauen und Mädchenbund" / RFMB) which was the women's version of the quasi-military Red Front Fighters, operating under the auspices of the Communist Party.
 The objective was to awaken political awareness, on behalf of the party, among working women.
 Principal demands included equal workplace treatment for women and men, prevention of mass unemployment and the abolition of the country's restrictive abortion laws.
 Along with these activities, between 1927 and 1933 Wosikowski sat as a Communist member of the Hamburg Parliament ("Bürgerschaft") where she took a lead on issues concerning working women.
 She was a particularly determined advocate on behalf of women working in the city's important fish processing industry.